DonutEspresso/reissue/README.md

 * `opts.interval` {Number | Function} the interval in ms to execute the function, or a function that returns an interval, allowing usage of a dynamic interval.
+* `[opts.unref]` {Boolean} if true, will unref the timers allowing the process to exit gracefully without having to call stop on the handler.
 * `[opts.timeout]` {Number} an optional timeout in ms. if any invocation of the the supplied func exceeds this timeout, the `timeout` event is fired.
 * `[opts.context]` {Context} an optional `this` context for the function. use